composer/composer/doc/03-cli.md

   Multiple requirements can be ignored via wildcard.
 * **--strict-psr:** Return a failed exit code (1) if PSR-4 or PSR-0 mapping errors are present.
 Requires --optimize to work.
+* **--strict-ambiguous:** Return a failed exit code (2) if the same class is found in multiple files.
+Requires --optimize to work.

 ## clear-cache / clearcache / cc